World champion curlers Homan, Gushue to headline field at Roar of the Rings

 Curlers will have another way to represent their country at the 2018 Games now that mixed doubles is on the Olympic program.

 Canada secured a berth in the Olympic field at last week’s world mixed doubles curling championship in Lethbridge, Alta.

-Joanne Courtney of Edmonton and Reid Carruthers won silver at the competition, dropping a 6-5 decision to Switzerland’s Martin Rios and Jenny Perret in the final.
+Edmonton’s Joanne Courtney — who plays second on Homan’s team — won silver with Carruthers.
+They dropped a 6-5 decision to Switzerland’s Martin Rios and Jenny Perret in the final.

 Curlers who qualify for the Olympics in the four-man or four-woman team events will not be allowed to represent Canada in mixed doubles.